cnorick/curse-of-strahd-notes/Characters/Ismark Kolyanovich.md

 - Honest to a fault
 - Kind, but seems perpetually exhausted
 - He's desperate when we first meet him
-	- {His father has died and his sister is being}
+	- {His father has died and his sister is in danger}
+	- So he's willing to settle for little in terms of help
+- He openly admit

 ## What They Want
 - He wants his sister to be safe from Strahd